 I was born and raised in Guatemala and growing up there was not much to do for kids in the city, we used to go to Lake Atitlan or to the Pacific coast for the weekend but when it came to staying in the city the options where pretty limited.
-Things have changed a lot since then and when we visited recently with my kids who are 9 and 7 we where trilled to find so many options for things to do with kids in Guatemala city and the best part is most of these activities are not just fun but also educational which is a huge plus for any parent!
+Things have changed a lot since then and there are now many options for things to do with kids in Guatemala City and the best part is most of these activities are not just fun but also educational which is a huge plus for any parent!

 La Aurora Zoo